-From Western Carolina: Historically, the rate of male degree efficiency has lagged behind the rate of female degree efficiency at Western Carolina University offers a variety of programs and events specifically designed to promote student success.
+From Western Carolina: Historically, the rate of male degree efficiency has lagged behind the rate of female degree efficiency at Western Carolina University.
+The university offers a variety of programs and events specifically designed to promote the success of all students.
 In partnership with faculty and staff from across campus, the Department of Residential Living provides regular study halls, academic workshops, and a variety of involvement and social activities.
 In addition, the department creates Living-Learning Communities, which encourage learning both in and out of the classroom.
 Students with similar interests and goals take classes together and are housed together on themed floors.
 The intense faculty and staff involvement in these Living-Learning Communities makes the student experience richer and more meaningful.
 One specific Living-Learning Community – Band of Brothers – focuses on leadership through the thematic lens of masculinity.
 Students explore opportunities to express emotions in an appropriate manner and in a setting where individuals rely on one another for support toward reaching and utilizing their potential.
 WCU exceeded its 2017-18 academic year target value of 23.4, with an actual male undergraduate degree efficiency rate of 24.5.

 By 2021-22, WCU will receive $6,369,161 in research and development sponsored program awards and licensing income, an increase of 15% ($830,760 additional over a base of $5,538,401).